 Medigap Plan G offers all of the same coverage as Plan F with one exception: it does not pay the Part B deductible.
 This is where details matter, though.

 In addition to savings on your Medigap plan’s premium, Medicare announced that Plan F is being phased out.
 It will no longer be offered after 2020.
 And, although beneficiaries may keep their plan, history has shown us that rates increase significantly when Medicare phases out a plan.
+This is due to the fact that newer – and therefore younger and healthier – beneficiaries can no longer join the plan.
+The result is that the plan’s costs go up, which means YOUR costs go up.

 This short video explains these changes clearly and succinctly.